 Student Testing Protocols

-- Masking: In alignment with Northwestern Medicine practice, masks will still be required at our health facilities and testing sites regardless of vaccination status.
-This means appropriate masking protocols will continue to be enforced and required at Health Services (Searle Hall), the Jacobs Center, and on the Chicago campus at 345 E. Superior.
+- Masking: In alignment with Northwestern Medicine practice, masks are required at our health facilities and testing sites regardless of vaccination status.
+This means appropriate masking protocols are enforced and required at Health Services (Searle Hall), the Jacobs Center, and on the Chicago campus at 345 E. Superior.

-- All vaccinated undergraduate, graduate, and professional studies students are not required to participate in recurring asymptomatic COVID-19 testing.
+- All vaccinated undergraduate, graduate and professional studies students are not required to participate in recurring asymptomatic COVID-19 testing but do still need to submit to required arrival testing.

 - Students are welcome to complete additional Abbott rapid antigen tests as frequently as they want.

-- Unvaccinated Students Needing to Temporarily Leave Campus During the Term: If you need to temporarily leave campus during the quarter, you should not update your Community Interaction Status in CAESAR during your time away from campus.
-Please leave your typical status in CAESAR and email NU-COVID-Testing-Support@northwestern.edu to inform them of your trip.
+- Unvaccinated Students Needing to Temporarily Leave Campus During the Term: If you need to temporarily leave campus during the quarter, please email NU-COVID-Testing-Support@northwestern.edu to inform them of your trip.
 They will document an exception for you to exempt you from testing during the time you are away.
 Upon your return to campus or the Evanston area, you need to get tested on your first day back, or the first day the testing center opens, then follow your typical testing protocol.

-- If you are unvaccinated and living on campus and/or taking an in-person class, you are expected to test regardless of your CAESAR status.
+- If you are unvaccinated and living on campus and/or taking an in-person class, you are expected to take two Abbott rapid antigen tests weekly.
 If you are in a residence hall or taking in-person classes and are unable to test at any point, please email NU-COVID-Testing-Support@northwestern.edu with your NetID to request an exception.

 Completing Your Abbott Rapid Antigen Test